App2Clap

 6. To capture multiple, separate processes, use separate instances of the plug-in on separate tracks.

 7. If you want to record the captured audio, you will need to configure your DAW to record the output of the track, rather than the input.
+You will most likely want to record the output pre-fader so that the track mute and volume don't affect the recorded audio.

 Reporting Issues